galatajs/app/README.md

 >
 > export exists for any provider in this module to be used in an external module.
 For example, if you want to use `ProductService` in an external module, you should provide and export it.
 >
-> `istanbul` itself manages the singleton structure for you!
+> `galatajs` itself manages the singleton structure for you!

 #### Register your module